ying-tang/help-documentation/_userguides/Eternal_Blue-ish_Triangle.md

 The Box Panel suite is delivered as a SaaS application accessible through a Web browser and through custom APIs.
 The Box Panel Suite includes applications for Support, Ticketing, and Chat, and it includes links to product documentation.

-For more information about Box Panel, you can review our [Box Panel User’s Guide on our customer help website](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/Box_Panel/).
+For more information about Box Panel, you can review our [Box Panel User’s Guide](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/Box_Panel/).

 ### Box Panel Manages the Complete Operational Stack